Aris Garro PEM-CRC Research Prize

 Guidance for Consideration of Race and Ethnicity in Research Proposals:

-To appropriately justify the inclusion of race and ethnicity in research proposals, and to promote research that addresses health inequities in pediatric emergency medicine, we have provided the following guidance to investigative teams submitting research proposals to the PEM CRC.
+To appropriately justify the inclusion of race and ethnicity in research proposals, and to promote research that addresses health inequities in pediatric emergency medicine, we have provided the following guidance to investigative teams submitting research proposals to the PEM-CRC.

 Inclusion of race and ethnicity